christophevg/christophe.vg/_pages/tags-archive.md

   professional: Although most of my customers require some form of professional discretion about their projects.
 Sometimes I can share some abstract information.
   robot: I confess, I'm a sucker for robots.
 Step by step I'm moving closer to the point where I'm able to design and build my very own robot.
   arduino: Although I started with its fundamental core, the AVR-based microcontrollers, Arduino and I cross paths now and then.
+  portfolio: These pages are examples of what I spend most of my time on.
+It contains projects and activities, both commercial and pro-bono.
+Visit my [portfolio section](/portfolio) for a more elaborate overview.
 ---

 Besides the top-level categories, I also try to add tags to the pages on this site.
 They tend to deal with cross-cutting concerns ;-)